 Q. The Howard County Public School System (HCPSS) is lauded as one of our great assets in Howard County.
 Where does it fit within your priorities?

-A. I am a proud product of the HCPSS, as are both of my children, and I have been a very active participant – for nearly two decades – in the grassroots efforts to shape its policy, governance, and the conditions of its individual schools.
-I am, however, cautious on the budgetary issues, and believe that our school spending must be balanced with other County priorities and services.
+A. Our home values and, for many, our quality of life, depend on the outstanding reputation of our schools.
+I have been a very active participant for nearly two decades in the grassroots efforts to shape its policy, governance and the conditions of its individual schools.
+I am, however, cautious on budgetary issues, and believe that our school spending must be balanced with other County priorities and services that also contribute to the quality of life in Howard County.

-A. The school system’s budget is more than 50% of the total county budget so we can’t be writing blank checks.
-I support efforts by the County Council and County Executive to have greater oversight on HCPSS spending and favor a reasonable audit process.
+A. The school system’s budget is more than 50% of the total county budget and accountability of those funds has been inadequate in the past.
+I support efforts by the County Executive to have greater oversight on HCPSS spending and favor a reasonable audit process.
+Due to maintenance of effort requirements, this year’s budget becomes a floor for future years, even if the County experiences financial challenges, so we must always be thinking long term on salaries, administrative structure, debt and operational efficiency.

 Q. What about school overcrowding?

 Q. Zoning, development, and land use are some of the most contentious issues in local government.
-What are your guiding principles regarding the respective rights and responsibilities of the county and its property owners?
+What are your guiding principles regarding this set of issues?

-A. When I reflect upon my hundreds of hours devoted to development and zoning issues over the years – from promoting the redevelopment of Downtown Columbia to leading the opposition of the Dar-Us-Salam mosque/school project in Cooksville – I can summarize my ideal public policy in four pillars:
+A. I’ve devoted hundreds of hours to development and zoning issues over the years – from my involvement in the redevelopment of Downtown Columbia to leading the opposition to the Dar-Us-Salam mosque/school project in Cooksville.
+I try to evaluate all of these issues using a few basic principles.

-Reliability: Property owners, including both residents and businesses, deserve a high level of reliability and predictability on how they can use their property, how their neighbors can use their properties, and what the immediate community will look like into the future.
-There is too much ambiguity in the zoning laws, and too many ways through which the intensity level of property uses can be increased.
+Predictability: Property owners, including both residents and businesses, deserve to know how they can use their property, how their neighbors can use their properties, and what the immediate community will look like into the future.
+Our zoning code is outdated and littered with a patchwork of ambiguity and loopholes.
+There are too many ways through which the intensity level of property uses can be increased unless existing communities mount opposition efforts.

-Agriculture: Farming was the backbone of Howard County’s economy and culture for several hundred years.
-We still have dozens of generational farm families, many of which made the preservation of over 30,000 acres of land in our County possible.
-But population growth and restrictive environmental laws have presented numerous challenges.
-I wholly support the right of farmers to farm their properties, laws to protect that right and finding ways to help the next generation continue to farm.
-I believe the education of other Council members and people in County government on these unique issues is a key responsibility of the District 5 representative.
+Agriculture: Farming and agriculture is our County’s oldest industry, the promotion of which continues to be a major priority pursuant to our General Plan.
+We still have dozens of generational farm families, many of which made the preservation of over 30,000 acres of land in our County possible, who are dedicated to their businesses, community and industry.
+But residential development and increasing regulations have presented growing challenges for the farming industry.
+I wholly support the right of farmers to conduct a full range of agricultural activities on their properties and exploring opportunities to promote the industry to our next generations.
+The education of Council members and others in County government on these unique issues is a key responsibility of the District 5 representative.

 Q. How does the opioid crisis affect District 5?